1. Marketing In Virtual Experiences

 Another exciting way to engage an audience is by using art installations.
 Artwork can stimulate thought and conversation around a particular brand or topic, and creating prominent installations can effectively get consumer attention.
 They can also serve as an excellent organic social media marketing strategy.

 The marketing team behind Cloudy produced one very effective art installation with a Chance of Meatballs.
 Playing on an event in the movie where food rains from the sky, the company produced branded art installations of food that looked like they had been dropped from the sky.

 One such piece was a large, upside-down ice cream cone, while another resembled a massive hamburger sliding down a staircase.

 4. Digital Interactive TouchPoints

 Interactive experiences have begun rising in popularity over the last several years.
 From live streams on Youtube to Twitch, brands have found unique ways to take advantage of this new touch point.

-The company WhatNot has capitalized on this, merging an auction-style sales platform with modern live-streaming capabilities.
-This allows buyers and sellers to interact more personally, resulting in more sales and higher ticket prices.
+WhatNot has capitalized on this, merging an auction-style sales platform with modern live-streaming capabilities.
+This lets buyers and sellers interact more personally, increasing sales and ticket prices.

 5. Brand Values Are Increasing In Importance